-DG7 - Response to written complaints

-This covers the number of written complaints received during the report year and the time taken to respond to them.

-DG8 - Bills for metered customers

-This covers the proportion of customers who receive bills for metered accounts during the report year based on actual meter readings and the proportion based on estimates.

-DG9 - Telephone contact

-This identifies the ease with which customers can make telephone contact with their local water company.
+- DG7 Response to written complaints This covers the number of written complaints received during the report year and the time taken to respond to them. - DG8 Bills for metered customers This covers the proportion of customers who receive bills for metered accounts during the report year based on actual meter readings and the proportion based on estimates. - DG9 Telephone contact This identifies the ease with which customers can make telephone contact with the company.

-The information above is used to monitor and compare company performance against the DG indicators.
-It is published, in summary, in the annual 'Levels of Service' report.
+The information above will be used to monitor and compare the company's performance for these measures.
+Our conclusions will be published in our annual 'Cost and Performance' report.

-Special assistance register

-This identifies the number of customers registered.
+• Special assistance register This identifies the number of customers registered.